-Children generally start school in the September of the school year in which they will have their 5th Birthday.
-Admission procedures start in the previous September and at this school we have an Open Day in October when parents and children are invited into school to look around, try a few activities, talk with the teachers and listen to a talk by the Head Teacher, who will explain the school ethos and what we have to offer.
+Children generally start Reception in the September of the school year following their fourth birthday.
+Admission procedures start in the previous September and we have an Open Day in October when parents/carers and children are invited into school to look around, try a few activities, talk with the teachers and listen to a talk by the Headteacher, who will explain the school ethos and what we have to offer.
 The School Brochure is also distributed at this time.

-Applications for a school place are made through the County Council; Application Forms are available from their website, www.durham.gov.uk/schooladmissions.
-These should be completed (preferably on-line) and returned by the middle of January to the Admissions Office at County Hall.
+Applications for a school place in Reception (or Years 1 - 6) are made through the County Council; Application Forms are available from their website, www.durham.gov.uk/schooladmissions.
+These should be completed (preferably on-line) and returned by the middle of January (for Reception) to the Admissions Office at County Hall.
 They will advise parents, by mid-April, of their child's placement in a school for September entry.

 i.
 Children who are ‘looked after’ or a child who was previously looked after but immediately after being looked after became subject to adoption, residence or special guardianship order.

 A looked after child is a child who is, at the time of making an application to a school, (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in section 22(1) of the Children Act 1989).

 ii.
 Medical Reasons

 Pupils with very exceptional medical factors directly related to school placement.